azdavis/azdavis.net/posts/en/limitations-opportunity.md

 date: 2021-12-10
 ---

-One of my favorite classes I took in college was [Foundations of Programming Languages][pl-cmu], taught by Prof. Robert Harper.
-In this class, we studied various programming language features and formal semantics.
+In college, I took the class [Foundations of Programming Languages][pl-cmu], taught by Prof. Robert Harper.
+In this class, we studied programming languages and formal semantics.

-The most important thing I learned from the class is that _limitations provide opportunity_.
+One thing I learned from Prof. Harper is that _limitations provide opportunity_.
 That is, if we _limit_ our possibilities in one respect, we gain the _opportunity_ to exploit these limitations to great effect in other respects.

-In these examples, the opportunity that is gained by imposing limitations is increased performance.
+In these examples, the opportunity that is gained by imposing limitations is improved performance.

 ## Example: Static typing